 An abdominal ultrasound uses a handheld probe called a transducer.
 It sends out ultrasonic

 sound waves at a frequency too high to be heard.
 When the transducer is placed on

-the abdomen at certain locations and angles, the sound waves move through the skin
+the belly at certain locations and angles, the sound waves move through the skin and

-and other body tissues to the organs and structures of the abdomen.
-The sound waves
+other body tissues to the organs and structures of the belly.
+The sound waves bounce

-bounce off the organs like an echo and return to the transducer.
-The transducer picks
+off the organs like an echo and return to the transducer.
+The transducer picks up

-up the reflected waves.
-These are then converted into an electronic picture of the
+the reflected waves.
+These are then converted into an electronic picture of the organs.

 Different types of body tissues affect the speed at which sound waves travel.
 Sound